(Last Updated on : 26/06/2019)

 Paleru is a tributary of the Krishna river of South India.
-This river flows through the Telangana state of India.
+This river also flows through Telangana.
 During the Nizam rule, a reservoir was constructed on the Paleru River at Paleru town, Kusumanchi.
-There are hundreds of acres are irrigated with the help of this reservoir.
+There a hundreds of acres are irrigated with the help of this reservoir.

 Other rivers of Telangana are Dhundhubhi River, Dindi River